-Talk with your doctor about what to look for – keep in mind a repeat heart attack may not feel the same as your first.
+Talk with your health care team about what to look for – keep in mind a repeat heart attack may or may not feel the same as your first.

 Also, some people have chest pain (angina) that is usually brought on by physical activity.
-Ask your doctor how you can tell the difference between this and pain that might be related to a heart attack.
+Ask your care team how you can tell the difference between this and pain that might be related to a heart attack.

 It's really important to keep up with your treatments – lifestyle changes and medications.
 There may also be things you should avoid – for example, certain medications, alcohol or foods.
 Also, know what your ideal weight is, as well as your blood pressure and cholesterol levels.

 Cardiac rehab programs, which include health education and supervised exercise, can help you gain strength during your recovery.
 It's also been shown to lower the risk of dying or going back to the hospital.

 Ask trusted friends and family to help you live a healthier life, come to health visits with you and be there as a source of comfort.

 Keep a current list of your medications (names, prescriber, dosage and how often you take each), health care professionals with contact information, basic medical history and contact info of a close friend or relative.